 "You really want to do this?"
 I asked him again.
 Sometimes he got these wild ideas into his head and there was no deterring him from them until he saw them through to fruition.
 "A puppy is a lot of work."

 "Yeah, but if we adopt a puppy now, maybe a two-month-old he, or she, would already be on a solid food diet, maybe housebroken, and we can get used to a good pattern and routine before the semester starts."

 It did make sense, in a crazy, completely stupid, what-the-hell-are-we-doing sort of way.
 "Ok, lets get a puppy.
 I want a pit bull."

 So on Monday we located the SPCA and drove almost forty minutes to see their puppies.
-Edward had done a little research on Sunday to see what puppies they currently were housing and when the most adorable half pit and half American bulldog puppy stared at me from the screen I instantaneously fell in love.
+Edward had done a little research on Sunday to see what puppies they were currently housing and when the most adorable half pit bull, half American bulldog puppy stared at me from the screen I instantly fell in love.

 Once we were inside, and surrounded on all sides by rooms of rescue animals, we told the volunteer who came up to help us that we were interested in adopting the puppy from the website.

 She took us to the back kennels to show us the puppies, pointing out the little mutt who had stolen my heart with a simple picture.
 He was the sweetest thing I had ever seen and I knew I wanted him, but did Edward want him?